MehreenMehreen/start_follow_read_arabic/README.md

 ## Inference results
 The inference results are given in our paper [Muharaf: Manuscripts of Handwritten Arabic Dataset for Cursive Text Recognition](https://arxiv.org/abs/2406.09630).
 For additional results, please see [inference.md](inference.md).

+## Inference example
+Download the code and model files on 🤗[HuggingFace](https://mehreenmehreen-arabicocr.hf.space).
+It is a good example on how to use this model only for inference.